Vets-Who-Code/march2021/phaseOneNotes/week_06.md

 /*assigning a new variable with the value from the cars array. honda will be equal to the string "Ford" because the array starts at [0] index*/
  ```
- - There are a number of array methods built into Javascript:
+ - There are a number of array methods built into Javascript.
+Here are a few of them:
 ```
 arr.push(...items) – adds items to the end, arr.pop() – extracts an item from the end,